lukechinworth/cpl/README.md

 # cpl

-* Excercises from The C Programming Language.
+* Exercises from The C Programming Language.